farmera/sare_grant/introduction.md

 12. [__References__](summary.md)
     * Lorem ipsum dolor sit amet ...

-Acknowledgement
+### Acknowledgements
-This work was funded through a grant by the Sustainable Agriculture Research & Education program known as SARE.
-SARE is the primary USDA grant and outreach provider program for farmers, researchers and educators who want to develop innovations that improve farm profitability, protect water and land, and revitalize communities.
+This work was funded by grant generously provided by the __Sustainable Agriculture Research & Education__ program at USDA (known as SARE).
+SARE is the primary USDA grant and outreach provider program for farmers, researchers and educators who seek to develop innovations that improve farm profitability while protecting water and land, and revitalizing communities.
+This work was made possible through a SARE Producer Grant.

+The goal of the ARE Producer Grant program is to allow working farmers an opportunity to conduct projects that solve challenges develop information on what works and doesn’t work.
+A core mission is to provide information to other farmers who may be facing similar challenges who cmight benefit from the results of the funded project.

 ###### References
 [1] Image source: [Wikipedia](https://commons.wikimedia.org/wiki/File:Saccharum_officinarum_-_K%C3%B6hler%E2%80%93s_Medizinal-Pflanzen-125.jpg)